Back to all articles

 How to Remove Medical Debt from Your Credit Report

 Medical debt on your credit report can often be removed or corrected.
-Learn the exact steps to dispute and delete medical collections in 2026.
+Learn the exact steps to dispute and delete medical collections.

 Medical debt on your credit report can lower your score and create long-term problems with loans, housing, or employment.
-The good news is that medical debt is easier to remove or update than other types of debt because of special federal and industry rules.
-In 2026 you have clear steps that often work even after the debt has been reported.
+The good news is that medical debt is easier to remove or correct than other types of debt because of special federal and industry rules that apply specifically to it.
+You have clear steps available that often work even after the debt has already been reported.

 This guide explains exactly how to remove medical debt from your credit report, step by step.